Joint PhD / Co-tutelle

 To apply for a Joint PhD, you must:

-- Contact email@example.com with a detailed rationale for the proposed joint PhD focusing on the strategic partnership between the proposed universities and why it is expected to involve multiple students.
+- Contact email@example.com with a detailed rationale for the proposed joint PhD focusing on the existing strategic partnership between the proposed universities and why multiple students are expected to benefit from a joint PhD offering.
 The request, once complete, will be communicated to the Dean of the relevant Faculty for review.

 - If the Faculty Dean approves the proposal, find a faculty member in the relevant UBC program and a faculty member at the partner university to agree to supervise your Joint PhD.